How to Have Impressive Extracurriculars When You’re Busy

 If alumni events are all you can manage, do them.
 But if you can get involved in something even a little more substantial — even just over the next few months — it will go a long way toward helping you build your overall brand as a leader and engaged community citizen.

 These are just a few of many options but hopefully this gets you thinking about some of the possibilities out there.
-If you want to brainstorm ideas for MBA extracurricular activities, request an initial consultation with one of our consultants.
+If you want to brainstorm ideas for MBA extracurricular activities, request an initial consultation with our team today.